 TOTO, one of the world’s leading sanitary ware companies, has an unwavering focus on people and their well-being.
 Established in Kitakyushu, Japan in 1917, TOTO has been developing, producing and marketing its comprehensive high-end bathroom concepts for the European market since 2009.
 The company aims to create a new attitude towards life through regeneration, comfort and hygiene, integrating technologies into their product designs in a smart, nearly invisible way.
 Japan’s leading manufacturer in the sector, TOTO offers a comprehensive range of products including ceramic sanitary ware, faucets and accessories.
-In 2020, the company looked back on 40 years of developing and manufacturing its renowned WASHLET™.
+The company can now look back on over 40 years of developing and manufacturing WASHLET and has sold over 60 million units worldwide to date.
 TOTO supports the development of a fully emission-free society and is very committed to sustainability: By joining the RE100 initiative, TOTO Group will convert all of its facilities to power from sustainable energy sources by the year 2040.
 The company also received certification from the Science Based Targets Initiative (SBT) to reduce greenhouse gases in line with the Paris Agreement, and to systematically cut CO2 emissions further on this basis.
-TOTO employs 30,000 people world-wide.
+TOTO employs 36,000 people world-wide.

 Read more about TOTO online: gb.toto.com